Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: Acknowledgements

 \section{Acknowledgements}

-We acknowledge funding support from European Commission CompBioMed Centre of Excellence (Grant No. 675451 and 823712).
-Support from the UK Engineering and Physical Sciences Research Council under the projects ``UK Consortium on Mesoscale Engineering Sciences (UKCOMES)" (Grant No. EP/R029598/1) and ``Software Environment for Actionable and VVUQ-evaluated Exascale Applications (SEAVEA)" (Grant No. EP/W007711/1) is gratefully acknowledged.
-2024-2025 DOE INCITE award for computational resources on supercomputers at the Oak and Argonne Leadership Computing Facility under the “COMPBIO3” project.
+We would like to thank Professor Igor Mezic for his valuable comments on an earlier version of this paper and Dr. Marcello Benedetti for his valuable feedback.
+We are also grateful to Thomas M. Bickley and Angus Mingare for their careful reading of the manuscript and insightful comments.
 We also gratefully acknowledge IQM Quantum Computers for providing access to superconducting quantum processors used in hardware benchmarking, and the Leibniz Supercomputing Centre (LRZ) for access to the BEAST GPU cluster, which supported the training of classical models and quantum circuit simulations.

+\paragraph*{Funding: }Peter V. Coveney acknowledges funding support from the European Commission CompBioMed Centre of Excellence (Grant No. 675451 and 823712) and from the UK Engineering and Physical Sciences Research Council through the projects “UK Consortium on Mesoscale Engineering Sciences (UKCOMES)” (Grant No. EP/R029598/1) and “Software Environment for Actionable and VVUQ-evaluated Exascale Applications (SEAVEA)” (Grant No. EP/W007711/1).
+He also acknowledges support from the 2024–2025 DOE INCITE award for computational resources at the Oak Ridge and Argonne Leadership Computing Facilities under the “COMPBIO3” project.